SC dismisses plea to direct authorities to immediately recover AGR dues from telcos

-New Delhi [India], Aug 17 (ANI): The Supreme Court on Monday dismissed a public interest litigation (PIL) seeking directions to the authorities to make immediate arrangements for the recovery of Additional Gross Revenue (AGR) dues from telecom companies.
+New Delhi [India], Aug 17 (ANI): The Supreme Court on Monday dismissed a public interest litigation (PIL) seeking directions to the authorities to make immediate arrangements for the recovery of adjusted gross revenue (AGR) dues from telecom companies.

 "The court is already looking into the matter.
 Please do not complicate the issue and do not misuse Article 32 like this," the bench headed by Justice Arun Mishra said while dismissing the PIL filed by one Anshul Gupta.